 Roger Geiger, Group Leader

 T cells are key players in the immune system with the ability to detect and eliminate infected cells and tumors.
 We study molecular regulations underlying T cell activation and anti-tumor activity.
-For this, we use a wide range of technologies including mass spectrometry-based proteomics, functional genomics, mouse models and microfluidics-based systems.
+For this, we use a wide range of technologies including mass spectrometry-based proteomics, functional genomics, and microfluidics-based systems.
 Our projects aim to provide detailed insights into T cell functionality that can be translated into the clinic to improve anti-cancer immunotherapies.

 We are particularly interested in the immune response to liver cancer.
 T cells that infiltrate liver tumors are often exhausted and do not work properly.
 To potentially increase their functionality, we study the underlying regulations by systematically analyzing tumor-infiltrating T cells with high-resolution mass spectrometry and functional assays.

 In a related project, we develop workflows to efficiently isolate T cells that recognize liver tumor antigens.
 Tumor-reactive T cells can be grown to large numbers and used for adoptive T cell therapies, a highly personalized form of cancer therapy.
 In collaboration with the research group of Andrew deMello (ETH Zürich), we use droplet-based microfluidics systems to manipulate and analyze single T cells in a high-throughput format.